Statistical Analysis of Functions on Surfaces, with an application to Medical Imaging: Application

 \subsection{Preprocessing}

 A 3D structural MRI scan has been performed for each individual, returning a 3D image describing the internal structure of the brain.
 A slice of the 3D image is shown on the left panel of Figure~\ref{fig:HCP_extraction}.
 The cerebral cortex is the outermost layer of the brain, mostly consisting of neuronal cell bodies.
 With automatic segmentation techniques, it is possible to separate the cerebral cortex from the other parts of the brain.
 Subsequently the two surfaces enclosing the cerebral cortex can be computed.
 The inner surface represents the boundary between the cerebral cortex and the white matter (second panel in Figure~\ref{fig:HCP_extraction}), while the outer surface corresponds to the boundary between the cerebral cortex and the cerebrospinal fluid (fourth panel in Figure~\ref{fig:HCP_extraction}).
+The resolution of the MRI images (0.7 mm isotropic, in this study) and the effectiveness of the segmentation algorithm determine the level of details at which such surfaces can be reconstructed.

 The geometry of the cerebral cortex is generally represented by the mid-thickness surface, which is the surface fitting the middle-points of the inner and outer surfaces, an example of which is shown on the third panel of Figure~\ref{fig:HCP_extraction}.
+Thus, it is natural to expect the resulting surfaces to have wider sulci and thinner gyri than what we could observe from a picture of the brain surface.
 Moreover, the mid-thickness surface can be equipped with a function representing the thickness of the cerebral cortex, computed from the inner and outer surface, as described in \cite{Fischl2000}.
 A comparison of the various methods for the cerebral cortex thickness estimation can be found in \cite{Lerch2005}.
 In Figure~\ref{fig:cortical_surfaces}, we show the reconstructed (mid-thickness) surfaces of the left hemisphere of 3 different subjects with the associated cerebral cortex thickness maps.
 Each surface is represented by a 32K nodes mesh, and at each node of the mesh an evaluation of the function is available.

 The mid-thickness surfaces of the collected cohort are pre-registered to the Conte69 template, on the left in Figure~\ref{fig:HCP_mean}, through a surface-based registration algorithm driven by geometric features that describe measures of cortical shape folding, such as sulcal depth or local curvature \citep{Fischl1999a,glasser2013}.
 Registrations are ensured to be one-to-one by introducing, in the objective function, a term related to the metric distortion of the registration maps and a term that enforces the positivity of the signed areas of the triangles on the surfaces \citep[see][for details]{Fischl1999a}.
 Such a procedure defines a one-to-one correspondence between the 32K nodes of the template and the 32K nodes of each of the mid-thickness surfaces, which can be regarded as a set of 32K landmarks.